CorporateVault LogoCorporateVault

 3. The Forensic Trail: When auditors finally gained access to the BFC ledgers, they found thousands of "Ghost Transactions"—transfers for services and products that were never delivered.
 Forensic analysts call this "Circular Fund Rotation."

-• The Flight of the Founder: Kim Woo-choong fled Korea just before he could be arrested.
-He spent six years as a fugitive, living in Europe and Vietnam, before finally returning to Korea in 2005 to face justice.
+• The Global Fugitive: Kim spent nearly six years as a fugitive, hiding in Europe, Vietnam, and Africa.
+He eventually returned to South Korea in 2005 to face justice.

 The Daewoo case is a study in "Extrapolated Valuation Fraud."